NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 Note: There is a boolean value `lib.inNixShell` set to `true` if nix-shell is invoked.

-### Tools {#tools}

-Packages inside nixpkgs must use the `buildPythonPackage` or `buildPythonApplication` function directly, because we can only provide security support for non-vendored dependencies.

-We recommend [nix-init](https://github.com/nix-community/nix-init) for creating new python packages within nixpkgs, as it already prefetches the source, parses dependencies for common formats and prefills most things in `meta`.

 ### Deterministic builds {#deterministic-builds}

 The Python interpreters are now built deterministically.
 Minor modifications had